jakedugi/student_outcome_prediction/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 > Note: The dataset used in this project has its own license terms from Kaggle.

+## 📚 Learn More

+- [Blog Post: Why Simple Models Win](https://medium.com/@Jake_2287/student-outcome-prediction-36702de0f4a3) - Deep dive into our findings
+- [Interactive Demo](demo.ipynb) - Try different models and visualize results
+- [CI/CD Pipeline](.github/workflows/ci.yml) - See our testing and deployment setup

+## 🤝 Contributing

+We welcome contributions!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.